 Vitiligo is a chronic skin condition that causes the loss of skin pigmentation in irregular blotches.
 The condition is harmless and can affect people of all skin types, but it is more noticeable in those with a darker complexion with the help of Dr. Michael Gold you can now have Vitiligo treatment.

 Depending on the size and location of the white patches, people with vitiligo may feel embarrassed or self-conscious of the condition.
 While there is currently no cure for vitiligo, it is possible to reduce the appearance and symptoms with a variety of treatments available at Gold Skin Care Center.
-Dr. Michael H. Gold is a board-certified cosmetic and medical dermatologist with extensive training and experience treating skin conditions such as vitiligo.
+Dr. Michael Gold is a board-certified cosmetic and medical dermatologist with extensive training and experience treating skin conditions such as vitiligo.
 To schedule a consultation, please call 615-383-2400 or fill out our contact form online.